 What is your relationship with my Real Estate Agent?

-The truly professional real estate agents are called Realtors® and they have a code of ethics they adhere to and abide by.
+Professional real estate agents have a code of ethics they adhere to and abide by.
 The home inspection industry is unique where we have both customers and clients.
-The home buyer is our client but the Realtors® are our customers.
+The home buyer is our client but the realtors are our customers.
 We are unwavering in our commitment to protect our clients.
-If an agent were to even suggest that we alter or minimize the findings in our report we would blacklist that agent and never perform another inspection on behalf of any client the agent referred to our organization.

-Most agents have experience with home inspections conducted and the agents who are truly interested in protecting their client’s interests are the agents who emphatically refer their clients to our company.
+Most agents have experience with home inspections conducted and the agents who are truly interested in protecting their client’s interests.
 It is an old custom for an agent to refer no less than three inspectors when queried by their clients.
 Experienced agents have seen what the other inspection companies do and refer us because they are genuinely concerned about protecting their clients and they know that no other inspection company provides the depth and service that our company provides.

 Our favorite adage is; “We don’t write the music, we just play in the band”.
 We don’t create the issues, we just identify them.
 But because we have a greater depth of inspection, we often cause the agents more work in addressing the issues than they would experience with a standard home inspection.
 We work with the agents providing them guidance and direction to address or resolve the issues.
 We believe that by offering the agents (our customers) with outstanding customer service and support it greatly benefits our mutual clients.
 We reduce the agents’ liability and protect the client from unexpected surprises.